fgeorgatos/HPCBIOS/HPCBIOS_06-01.rst

 Support

-The helpdesk team (User Support) maintains the suite of software listed in this policy, and it also provides the needed support channels.
+A helpdesk team (User Support) maintains the suite of software listed in this policy, and it also provides the needed support channels.